Back to blog

 Signal CategoryPurpose

-Next Best ActionAI-generated recommendations (consultation, document, quote)
+Next Best ActionAI-generated recommendations for each customer

 Service PropensityWhich services (legal, accounting, compliance) the customer likely needs